Are you worried about the hefty electricity bills caused by using a geyser?

 Well-insulated Design to Keep the Water Hot

-As you are buying a solar water heater, it is evident that the water needs to stay hot.
+As you are buying a solar water heater in 2024, it is evident that the water needs to stay hot.
 Saur Shakti provides high-density PUF insulation in the heater’s tank.
 It helps the water to remain hot even at night, so you get to have warm water throughout the day.
 The container is also made of galvanized iron which prevents scaling and corrosion.

 Quality Materials Used in Construction